Want to earn some extra money from home? Take a look at my LifePoints review to see why this is a survey site you should avoid.

 Consumer research is discovering what people like, dislike, want and desire by asking for opinions about products and services.
 This is done through surveys, product testing and data collection.

-LifePoints only started out in 2017.
-However, they have been around longer than this and was formerly known as Global Test Market.
+LifePoints is owned by Lightspeed Research LTD, a company based in the UK and has been operating since 2000.
+LifePoints itself only started out in 2017.
+Before that, it was formerly known as Global Test Market.
 Another survey site – My Survey joined with LifePoints at the beginning of 2019.

 You can earn 20 points just from joining and filling out some profile questions.
 There are plenty of surveys available and as an added bonus, you are awarded with points if you are screened out of a survey.